maelmoreau21/jellyfin-plugin-poster-rotator/src/Jellyfin.Plugin.PosterRotator/README.md

 When the scheduled task runs:

  - The plugin looks for or creates `<media directory>/.poster_pool`.
+ - The plugin looks for or creates `<media directory>/.poster_pool`.
 - It tops up the pool using your enabled metadata image providers until the pool size setting is reached.
-- If no remote images are found, it copies the current primary poster into the pool once.
+- If no images are found, it copies the current primary poster into the pool once.
 - It rotates to the next image in the pool and updates the **Primary poster** file.
-- The plugin touches the file time and nudges Jellyfin so clients refresh.
+- The plugin nudges Jellyfin so clients refresh.

+Important: Jellyfin and clients sometimes cache images.
+After the plugin rotates posters you may need to:

+- Run a library scan (Dashboard → Scheduled Tasks → Library Scan) so Jellyfin notices file changes, or
+- Use the Images tab on the media item and hit Refresh, or
+- Restart Jellyfin if you don't see updated posters.

+Note: The settings page uses the saved configuration to list libraries.
+The UI does not attempt an automatic refresh of server-side library discovery; edit the saved library names in the plugin settings if a library is missing.

 **Files created per item:**
 - `.poster_pool/pool_currentprimary.<ext>` → snapshot of the current primary
 - `.poster_pool/pool_<timestamp>.<ext>` → downloaded candidates
 - `.poster_pool/rotation_state.json` → rotation state and cooldown tracking
 - `.poster_pool/pool.lock` → created when **Lock After Fill** is enabled

 ---

 ## Settings

 - **Pool Size** → number of posters to keep in the pool
-- **Lock Images After Fill** → stop metadata refreshes from downloading once pool reaches size
 - **Sequential Rotation** → rotate in stable order; otherwise, random
 - **Min Hours Between Switches** → cooldown (default: 24)  Note: update this and the Scheduled Task Rotate Movie Posters (Pool Then Rotate) to process more frequently in order to cycle more often.
 - **Extra Poster Patterns** → additional filename globs to include
-- **Dry Run** → log actions without changing files

 💡 *Tip: The scheduled task can run more often than your cooldown.
-The plugin skips items still within the Min Hour window.*
+The plugin skips fetching new images for movies still within the Min Hour window.*
-Note: The plugin settings page lists libraries based on the saved configuration.
-The UI does not provide an automatic refresh of server-discovered libraries; if a library is missing, update its exact name in the plugin settings.

 ---

 ## Running the Task